Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Conclusions

 \section{Conclusions}

 We have studied the system of three bosons trapped in a harmonic potential with two internal states in the presence of SOC and investigated the ground state and the energy spectrum by implementing exact diagonalization.
-Particularly, we focus on how the mixed spin symmetric states contribute to the ground state.
+Particularly, we have focused on how the mixed spin symmetric states contribute to the ground state and have found similarity and difference.
 We have found that the interplay between the anti-aligned contact interaction and SOC increases the population of the unaligned pseudo-spin components in the ground state.
-The emergence of the mixed spin symmetric states compensates for the rise of the interaction energy.
-This is similar to the two-particle system which has different spin symmetry.
-With the aligned interaction on, the avoided crossing between the ground state and the first excited state is observed only for small interaction, and this causes shape changes in the pseudo-spin populations.
+This is due to the emergence of the mixed spin symmetric states, which can be partially anti-symmetric.
+This anti-symmetry compensates for the rise of the interaction energy.
+Moreover, with the aligned interactions, the avoided crossing between the ground state and the first excited state is observed only for small interaction, and this causes shape changes in the pseudo-spin populations.
 However, the emergence of aligned pseudo-spin states does not contribute to the reduction of the interaction energy, and therefore it decays out for strong interaction.
-Furthermore, we have found that the pair correlation of the ground state shows similarly to the TG gas even for relatively small contact interactions due to the interplay between contact interaction and SOC.
+This is similar to the two-particle system.
+In addition, we have found that the pair correlation of the ground state has a structure similar to the TG gas even for relatively small contact interactions.
+This strong interaction effect is not seen in two-particle systems and is interesting because there are only aligned or anti-aligned interactions.

-A question arises whether the same behaviour is seen in the more-particle systems.
-Our results cannot guarantee but implies that this would be the case for the anti-aligned interaction case.
-In the anti-aligned interaction case, the mixed spin symmetry affects the pseudo-spin populations, and the more-particle systems also have the same spin symmetry.
+A natural question is whether the same behaviour is seen in the more-particle systems.
+Our results cannot guarantee but imply that this would be the case for anti-aligned interactions.
+In these cases, the mixed spin symmetry affects the pseudo-spin populations, and more-particle systems also have the same spin symmetry.
 The mixed spin symmetric states may act in the same way.
+Furthermore, the results we have shown may change by inducing different types of interactions.
+For example, here we have studied only repulsive contact interactions between two particles where anti-symmetric pseudo-spin states do not feel the interaction.
+This property would be different if we were also to consider three-body interactions~\cite{Hammer2013Colloquium}.